← Back to blog

 Text diff compares characters and lines.
 It is useful when the exact file representation matters: source code, markdown, logs, lockfiles, or configuration formats where line order is meaningful.

 Text diff tells you what lines changed.
 It does not understand JSON hierarchy, object paths, array items, or semantic field changes.
+It is a line-by-line diff, which is exactly what you want for code but often too noisy for parsed JSON data.

 What is JSON diff?